sws2apps/sws2apps-docs/orgs/src/pages/privacy.md

 We retain your data only for as long as it is necessary to provide you with the services described in this policy.
 Account-related data is kept until: a) you choose to delete your account, b) you request your congregation administrator to remove your data from the congregation records, or c) your congregation is completely deleted from the application.
 Usage Data is generally kept for a shorter period unless required for legal reasons.

 ### Transfer of Your Personal Data
-Your information might be transferred to servers outside your country due to the essential services required for the app to function, such as synchronization (optional) and authorization.
+Your information might be transferred to servers outside your country due to the use of essential global services required for the app to function, such as synchronization (optional) and authorization.
 This occurs only if you choose to use the data synchronization feature.
 Even when this happens, all data is securely encrypted, making it inaccessible to anyone, including the service provider, us, or any third party.

 If you're using data synchronization within or between congregations (for example, sharing outgoing speakers lists), the data remains accessible only to authorized individuals within your congregation or the receiving congregation.
 This complies with GDPR regulations, ensuring your data is protected.
 Rest assured, we take strong precautions to safeguard your data and comply with all relevant privacy laws, regardless of where it's stored.